wandb/programmer/README.md

 programmer --state <state_ref>
 ```

-## Settings
+## Tracking

-programmer settings set weave_logging <value>
-  - off: no logging
-  - local: log to local sqlite db
-  - cloudd: log to weave cloud at wandb.ai

-programmer settings set git_tracking <value>
-  - off: no git tracking
-  - on: programmer with make programmer-* branches and track changes
+Programmer is designed to get better over time.
+For that we need to track trajectories, identify good and bad ones to add to Evaluations (like unit tests for AI), and then iterate on programmer's prompts and architecture to improve against the Evaluations.

+By default all trajectories are logged to `.programmer/weave.db`.
+You can turn on cloud logging with `programmer settings set weave_logging cloud`.
+Trajectories will be saved to Weave at wandb.ai

+You can turn on git tracking with `programmer settings set git_tracking on` to get programmer to track all of its work in "programmer-*" branches.
+Each git state will be associated with the Weave trajectories, and you can browse the diffs with `programmer ui`

 ## UI

-When weave_logging is set to "cloud" you can use the Weave UI at wandb.ai to browse traces.

 Run